WEST TEXAS BASS TRAIL 2024 RULES

 SPORTSMANSHIP AND CONDUCT

 • No culling of dead fish.
-Only 5 (FIVE) fish are allowed in the live well except for the purpose of culling.
+Only 5 (FIVE) fish are allowed in the live well except for culling.

 • Fishing in areas marked as off-limits is to be observed.

 • No alcohol or non-prescribed narcotics are allowed anytime during tournament hours.
-Contestants that violate this rule will be disqualified.
+Contestants who violate this rule will be disqualified.

 • Contestants shall not leave the boat to land a fish.

 • Each contestant may only use 1 rod at a time.
 No more than 1 line in the water at a time per angler.
 A cast must be completed before the same angler may use another rod.

 • Only artificial bait may be used.
 Pork rind trailers are acceptable.
 No live or cut bait allowed.

 • Trolling with the big motor is not permitted.

 • No video equipment may be used to locate and/or catch fish during tournament hours.